 You could also practice things from your online drum lessons and let your teacher check your progress or make additions to the material specific for your playing or to your specific musical taste.
 The possibilities are endless.

-If you opt for the Premium Membership you now get the books Level 1, Sub 5, and access to all additional courses such as Double Bass, Odd Time Playing, Brazilian Rhythms and many more to come.
+After the 3D Purchase you may opt for the Premium Membership where you now get the books 3D Drumming System, Sub 5, and access to all additional courses such as Double Bass, Odd Time Playing, Brazilian Rhythms and many more to come.
 You also get access to all the Rudiment Sections and all the MIDI on our website.
 If this doesn’t get you motivated, then probably nothing will.

 If you’re not sure you can also become a Free Member for life.
-You’ll get the Level 1 Trial Version and access to the corresponding online drum lessons.
-You’ll also get access to the Free Rudiments, Free MIDI and some other free bonus material.
+You’ll get a glimpse of how the 3D Drumming System works.
+You’ll also get access to the Free Rudiments, Free MIDI, Free Drum Snacks and some other material.

 Share your views